Distributional Effects with Two-Sided Measurement Error: An Application to Intergenerational Income Mobility: Intergenerational Income Mobility allowing for Measurement Error

 \section{Intergenerational Income Mobility allowing for Measurement Error}

-In this section, we use the methods developed in the previous sections to estimate a variety of nonlinear measures of intergenerational mobility allowing for measurement error in both parents' income and child's income and assess how much allowing for measurement error affects the resulting estimates.
+In this section, we use the methods developed in the previous sections to estimate a variety of distributional effect parameters in an application about intergenerational mobility, allowing for measurement error in both parents' permanent income and child's permanent income, and assess how much allowing for measurement error affects the resulting estimates.